ryanymt/LifeScience-agents/drug-discovery_agent/README.md

 # Agentic-Tx: A Drug Discovery Research Agent
+(Demo recording at the end of the README)

 **Agentic-Tx** is a sophisticated AI agent designed to accelerate early-stage drug discovery workflows.
 Evolving from the concepts demonstrated in the original [TxGemma Agentic Demo notebook](https://github.com/google-gemini/gemma-cookbook/blob/main/TxGemma/%5BTxGemma%5DAgentic_Demo_with_Hugging_Face.ipynb), this project implements a robust, multi-agent system using the ADK framework and Google Cloud's Vertex AI.